Amode718/Amode718/README.md

 - 👋 Hi, I’m Andrei
 - 👀 I’m interested in Computers and Technology
-- 🌱 I’m currently learning Data structures and algorithms
+- 🌱 I’m currently learning Programing Languages
 - 💞️ I’m looking to collaborate on as much as I can
 - 📫 How to reach me andrzmodiga@gmail.com